Sorry, this program is not available for local students.

 Honours supervisors are connected to industry through RMIT’s programs, research centres and groups.

-RMIT works closely with the Australian Mathematical Science Institute (AMSI) [link to ], government and other relevant organisations to ensure our programs meet industry needs.
+RMIT works closely with relevant professional societies, government and other relevant organisations to ensure our programs meet industry needs.

 Graduates of this honours program frequently advance to a Masters or PhD program and undertake further research in their particular area of interest.